ibm-cloud-docs/cis/faq.md

 ## Can I add a CNAME for a root record?

 Yes.
 IBM CIS supports a feature called "CNAME Flattening" which allows our users to add a CNAME as a root record.
 Our authoritative DNS servers enumerate the CNAME target's records and respond with those records instead of the CNAME itself, effectively hiding the fact that the user configured a CNAME at the root of the domain.

+## What is the default health check timeout?

+The default health check timeout for the Free Trial and Standard plans is 60 seconds.

+## Can health checks be configured for non-HTTP/HTTPS traffic?

+No, they can only be configured with HTTP/HTTPS.

+## Can GLB be configured for non-HTTP/HTTPS traffic?

+No, they can only be configured with HTTP/HTTPS.

+## Will disabling all of my origins in an origin pool disable the entire origin pool itself?

+Yes, if the origin pool is being used in a load balancer, the traffic is routed to the next highest priority pool or the fallback pool.

+## I have an error in my Kubernetes Ingress, what do I do?

+The hostname in a Kubernetes ingress must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character.
+Using `_` in the load balancer name, though permitted, can cause an ingress error in Kubernetes clusters.
+We recommend that you not use `-` in the load balancer name to avoid issues with Kubernetes clusters.